 There are many different types of employment tribunal claims.
 A tribunal hearing could handle discrimination claims as much as wrongful or unfair dismissal.
 Here are some of the more common claims that employees can raise:

-A discrimination claim can arise if any of nine protected characteristics are deemed to have been wrongfully discriminated against.
+A discrimination claim can arise if any of nine protected characteristics are deemed to have been unlawfully discriminated against.
 You should ensure that you protect against discrimination on the grounds of;

 Workplace disputes can arise if there are issues with pay.
 In the public sector this may be raised with a trade union official.
-Employment tribunals hear most cases, regarding equal pay issues, illegal wage reduction, and missing pay.
+Employment tribunals hear claims relating to equal pay issues, unlawful deductions from wages, and missing pay.

 The primary legal document which is used to govern an employment tribunal hearing can be found in the Employment Tribunals Rules of Procedure 2013.
 This document is published on the government website.

 Both the employee and the employer must follow the correct processes throughout the tribunal process.
-Failure to do so may result in the other party’s case being overthrown, sometimes called a default judgment.
+Failure to do so may result in the other party’s case being overthrown and the claim or defence can be stuck out.

-All of your employees have a right to seek legal advice and raise a claim against your business.
-This right extends to workers as well as employees.
+All of your employees have a right to seek legal advice and raise a claim against your business, depending on the type of claim, there may be a length of service requirements.

 Employees are protected against discrimination and victimisation throughout the claims process.
 This means you and your staff are prohibited from treating an employee detrimentally as a result of them making a claim against your company.
 For example, if you were to discipline them or dismiss them, you can face costly consequences.